 That’s why you, as an owner must know how to replace and care for this important part of your RV.

 Most often than not, you can skillfully detach the screen from your RV window.
-However, you may also choose to take it off the window frame first, and remove the screen from it.
+However, you may also choose to take off the window frame first, and remove the screen from it.
 It’s much easier than removing the screen while the frame is attached to the window hole.
 If you’re doing multiple replacements, label it up as you remove everything from the frames.

 If your screen is damaged, remove the PVC splining first by using a screwdriver as you get the damaged screen off from the frame.